ROSELYN HOUSE SCHOOL

 Support for Schools and Colleges

 Reports of sexual violence and sexual harassment are likely to be complex, requiring difficult professional decisions to be made, often quickly and under pressure.
-Pre-planning, effective training and effective policies provide Roselyn House School and The RHISE Service with the foundation for a calm, considered and appropriate response to any report.
+Pre-planning, effective training and effective policies provide Roselyn House School with the foundation for a calm, considered and appropriate response to any report.
 Decisions are made on a case-by-case basis by the Designated Safeguarding Leads (or a deputies) taking a leading role, using their professional judgement and being supported by other agencies, such as Children’s Social Care and the Police as required.

 We are not alone in dealing with sexual violence and sexual harassment.